 1.3.
 Processing of personal data – any automated or non-automated operation performed on personal data or a set of such data, including the collection, documentation, organisation, structuring, storage, adjustment and amendment, enquiring, consultation, use, disclosure by forwarding, dissemination or otherwise making available, alignment or combination, restriction, deletion or destruction.

 1.4.
 Personal data breach – a security breach leading to the accidental or unlawful destruction, loss, amendment or unauthorised disclosure of or access to processed personal data.

 1.6.
 Controller – a natural or legal person, public authority, agency or any other body which, alone or jointly with others, determines the purposes and means of personal data processing.
-EAS is the controller of the personal data of website users.
+Estonian Business and Innovation Agency is the controller of the personal data of website users.

 1.7.
-Processor – a natural or legal person, public or local government authority which processes personal data on behalf of EAS.
+Processor – a natural or legal person, public or local government authority which processes personal data on behalf of Estonian Business and Innovation Agency.

 2. Identification data

 We process your data in multiple ways, incl. when you visit the Website, use the assets, contact us, subscribe to newsletters and in relation to other activities we have made available on the Website.

 - e-mail address;